mohitpai/journey-optimizer.en/help/using/configuration/bcc-email.md

 >[!NOTE]
 >
 >You can only define one BCC email address.
-Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current surface.
+Make sure the BCC address has enough reception capacity to store all the emails that are sent using the current channel surface.
 >
 >More recommendations are listed in [this section](#bcc-recommendations-limitations).